GSA/digitalgov.gov/content/news/2022/10/2022-10-07-taking-a-design-led-approach-to-digital-modernization.md

 ---
 date: 2022-10-07 09:06:00 -0500
-kicker: kicker
+kicker:
 title: Taking a Design-led Approach to Digital Modernization
 deck: Building GSA’s Enterprise Digital Experience team
 summary: Learn how GSA uses collaboration, empathy, and existing expertise to modernize their digital portfolio and improve customer experience.

 # See all topics at https://digital.gov/topics
 topics:
   - design